 December 6, 2012 (JUBA) – Ex-combatants who will be affected by the disarmament, demobilization and reintegration (DDR) program in South Sudan will be transformed into productive self-sufficient units that will contribute to the development of the country, says Vice-President Riek Machar.
-The region came out of a protracted liberation struggle fought for decades which ended in a peace deal with Sudan in 2005.
-The peace accord, known as the Comprehensive Peace Agreement (CPA), culminated in (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.

 September 15, 2014 - Sudan seems to be unconcerned by the current political crisis in the region.
 Amid a prognosis of full-scale war in South Sudan, unrest in Egypt, chaos in (...)